How to Plan the Perfect Webinar

 To be clear, we define a webinar as an information-sharing exercise, usually using PowerPoint slides with live video of the presenters.
 They’ll usually make use of a webinar platform like Zoom or WebEx and include some kind of audience interaction – usually through Q&A and polling.
 They’re often used as a lead-generation exercise and require attendees to register to access the content.

 When you’re planning a webinar it pays to mitigate any potential tech issues at the planning stage.
+Here’s a great article that provides an overview of various approaches larger organisations take to their live video marketing and comms.
 All communications professionals have stories of embarrassing hiccups (and nail-biting disasters) that could easily have been avoided with a bit of knowledge and advance planning.
 We recommend using the info below as a starting point for your pre-event checklist.

 A strong, reliable internet connection is non-negotiable